Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

 5. Enter a key for the attribute group in the *Key* field.

 6. Click the [SAVE] button.
   The attribute group has been created.
-The *Add Element* window is closed.
+The *Add element* window is closed.
 The new attribute group is displayed in the attribute group column.

   ![Attribute group created](../../Assets/Screenshots/PIM/Settings/AttributeGroups/AttributeGroupCreated.png "[Attribute group created]")

   > [Info] If you want to change the order of the attribute groups in the list, see [Change the order of attribute groups](#change-the-order-of-attribute-groups).

 7. Click the [SAVE] button in the upper right corner.
   The new attribute group has been saved.
-The *Edit Attribute Groups* view is closed.
+The *Edit attribute groups* view is closed.